Juanita High School: Biotechnology program

-In 1996, biology teacher Jeanne Chowning started western Washington's first biotechnology course at Juanita.
+In 1996 biology teacher Jeanne Chowning started western Washington's first biotechnology course at Juanita.
 The course was developed in a science education partnership with the Fred Hutchinson Cancer Center (FHCC) that provides students with workshops and summer internships at the HutchLab, Amgen, ZymoGenetics, Seattle Biomedical Research Institute, and the University of Washington's (UW) department of Genome Sciences and the Molecular and Cellular Biology graduate program.
 Chowning worked with biology teacher Mary Glodowski, who taught the course at Juanita, to develop the curriculum.

-In 2001, Chowning, Glodowski, and other Juanita science teachers started the first annual Student Biotechnology Expo hosted by the Washington Biotechnology Foundation.
+In 2001 Chowning, Glodowski, and other Juanita science teachers started the first annual Student Biotechnology Expo hosted by the Washington Biotechnology Foundation.
 In 2002, the Expo won the Golden Apple Award.
 PBS highlighted Chowning, Glodowski, and one of her students, Matt Winkler, in the publication of the award.

-In 2003, Glodowski won the Amgen Award for Science Teaching Excellence, and in 2007, Glodowski won the Presidential Award for Excellence in Mathematics and Science Teaching, primarily for her work on Juanita's biotechnology program.
+In 2003 Glodowski won the Amgen Award for Science Teaching Excellence, and in 2007, Glodowski won the Presidential Award for Excellence in Mathematics and Science Teaching, primarily for her work on Juanita's biotechnology program.
 Glodowski also won a National Association of Biology Teachers award for Outstanding Biology Teacher of the Year.

-Between 2002 and 2004, some students in Juanita's biotechnology program worked with genome research scientists at UW on the Human Genome Project, and isolated a segment of the sequenced DNA as part of UW's High School Human Genome Project.
+Between 2002 and 2004 some students in Juanita's biotechnology program worked with genome research scientists at UW on the Human Genome Project, and isolated a segment of the sequenced DNA as part of UW's High School Human Genome Project.
 Students in the class also studied the migratory patterns of coyotes, by sequencing DNA, and learned to genetically alter bacteria, which is the same technique used in the production of insulin.
 The work contributed to research and curriculum.

 In 2006, Juanita won the first ever Judges' Award of Excellence cup at the Biotechnology Expo, hosted by the Northwest Association for Biomedical Research.

-In 2014, LWSD opened a Capstone course in partnership with EvergreenHealth at Juanita in the field of global health.
+In 2014 LWSD opened a Capstone course in partnership with EvergreenHealth at Juanita in the field of global health.
 The STEM Signature Program, adopted from Tesla STEM High School's curriculum, requires the biotechnology class in a series with English and anatomy/physiology.
 The capstone project involves the diagnosis of a possible case of Tuberculosis.
 The program also offered opportunities to shadow healthcare workers.

 Juanita continues to partner with FHCC in its biotechnology program through the Fred Hutch High School Pathways Explorers Program and the Fred Hutchinson Summer High School Internship.

 Sports and extra-curricular activities

-In 2012 and 2013, a Juanita student, Frank Garber, won the boys golf state championships.
+In 2012 and 2013 a Juanita student, Frank Garber, won the boys golf state championships.

-In 2015, the Juanita High School softball team won the Kingo Athletic Conference Washington state championship.
+In 2015 the Juanita High School softball team won the KingCo Athletic Conference Washington state championship.